B2.9 Use the ratios of 1 to 2, 1 to 5, and 1 to 10 to scale up numbers and to solve problems.

 In this set of 9 marbles below, there is a ratio of 1 to 2, \(\frac{1}{2} \) or 1:2 between the number of black marbles and the number of white marbles.

 There are 3 black marbles and 6 white marbles.
 This means that the white marbles are twice the black marbles.
 Using a double number line, the top number shows a scale by one and the bottom number shows a scale by 2.
-In this scaling of 1:2, we see that the white marbles represent the double of the black marbles.
+In this scaling of 1 to 2, we see that the white marbles are always double the black marbles.

 Example 2